What Is ERP Integration? A Complete Explanation

 • Doesn’t allow you to automate business processes end-to-end

-This leads us to a 4th option: an enterprise automation platform.
+This leads us to a 5th option an enterprise automation platform.

-Using this type of platform, you can address the unique integration challenges of each option above as well as their their common issue of being unable to implement end-to-end automations that work across your apps, data, and teams.
+Using this type of platform, you can address the unique integration challenges of each option above as well as their common issue of being unable to implement end-to-end automation that works across your apps, data, and teams.

 Here’s more on how this type of platform can work:

-• It offers a low-code/no-code UI so that employees across lines of business can implement integrations and automations (in a secure, governed environment, of course)
+• It offers a low-code/no-code UI so that employees across lines of business can implement integrations and automation (in a secure, governed environment, of course)

-• It uses chatbots to help employees work in their apps and run their automations without leaving their business communications platform
+• It uses chatbots to help employees work in their apps and run their automation without leaving their business communications platform

 • It can ship out updates at a rapid pace, which means you don’t have to revisit and update specific integrations over time